elves/elvish.io/src/ref/lang.md

 Note the order of the generated values.
 The value that comes later changes faster.

-NOTE: There is a perhaps a better way to explain the ordering, but you can think of the previous code as equivalent to this:
+**NOTE**: There is a perhaps a better way to explain the ordering, but you can think of the previous code as equivalent to this:

 ```elvish
 for x [a b] {